BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Surrogate Model Development

 \subsection{GraphUNet}

-GraphUNet~\cite{gao2019graphunet} extends the U-Net architecture to graphs by hierarchically downsampling and upsampling node embeddings through graph pooling and unpooling layers.
+GraphUNet~\cite{gao2019graphunet} extends the U-Net architecture to graphs by using the connectivity of the original CFD surface mesh through graph pooling and unpooling layers.
 This structure allows the network to capture both local and global dependencies while preserving resolution for pointwise predictions.

-\textbf{Our adaptation.} We construct dynamic $k$-NN graphs ($k=20$) from surface points augmented with normals and operating conditions, using subsampled point clouds of 1024 points per geometry.
-The input features combine spatial coordinates, surface normals, and flight conditions.
-We employ five U-Net levels with SAGE convolution layers of 128 hidden dimensions, random pooling with ratio $0.5$, and skip connections for feature reuse.
-Layer normalization and dropout ($p=0.2$) provide regularization, and mixed-precision training is used for efficiency on large-scale datasets.

-Compared to other point-cloud-based models, the graph-based architectures actually showed degraded performance when geometric parameters were included, so we excluded them from the final training setup based on empirical results.
+\textbf{Our adaptation.} We follow the same input preparation as in Eq.~\eqref{eq:fx-def}, providing coordinates $\mathbf{x}\in\mathbb{R}^{N\times 3}$ and the per-point feature vector $\mathrm{fx}\in\mathbb{R}^{N\times 15}$, concatenated at the input.
+By embedding the 9 planform parameters and 3 flight conditions alongside the 3 local surface normals into every node, the hierarchical encoder can reason about global planform trends and local pressure gradients simultaneously.
+The model is trained to predict $(C_p, C_f)$ fields, utilizing the multi-scale inductive bias of the U-Net structure to resolve complex boundary layer interactions across the BWB airframe.